 - 1 ½ lbs. boneless skinless chicken breasts

 - parmesan cheese

 - Add everything to the slow cooker.
 Cover and cook on LOW for 8 hours.
 Discard bay leaves.
 Shred the chicken with two forks right in the slow cooker.
 Serve topped with parmesan cheese.
 Enjoy!

 To make this into a freezer meal:

-- Place everything into a gallon-sized Ziplock bag, squeeze out air before sealing.
+- Place everything into a gallon-sized Ziplock bag (before cooking), squeeze out air before sealing.
 Freeze for up to a month.
-Thaw in fridge for 36 hours, then follow cooking directions below.
+Thaw in fridge for 36 hours, then follow cooking directions above.

 - Storing instructions: Add any remaining soup to an airtight container and store it in the fridge for up to one week.
 It also freezes well (for up to 3 months).

 - Instead of chicken, cooked ground sausage, beef or turkey can be used.

 Nutrition info is auto-generated.
 This information is an estimate; if you are on a special diet, please use your own calculations.